openstack-archive/tuskar-ui/HACKING.rst

     This is the easiest way to run tests.
 When run, tox installs dependencies, prepares the virtual python environment, then runs test commands.
 The gate tests in gerrit usually also use tox to run tests.
-For avaliable tox environments, see ``tox.ini``.
+For available tox environments, see ``tox.ini``.

 By running ``run_tests.sh``: